whitebryan/BaseRebindableController/README.md

 # BaseRebindableController
+ Only tested in unreal 5.1.1 and unreal 5.2 but should workd in any 5+ version Line 120 of BaseRebindableController.cpp needs to be changed to curMapping.bIsPlayerMappable if version is lower than 5.2

  Basic rebindable player controller for UE5 using enhanced input Comes with simple UI to show how it can work
  Saves and loads keybinds automatically, saves to "Keybinds" slot